J.D. Frequently Asked Questions

 Personal statements are very individualized so what works for one applicant may not work for another.
 Beyond the obvious (such as typos and grammatical errors), perhaps the most common issue we see are applicants using their personal statement inefficiently.
 For example, avoid re-stating your resume or simply listing your qualifications because we will see that information on your resume.
 It may be useful to consider what information you would like the Admissions Committee to learn about you through their review of your application and only then hone in on the specific subject that would be best for the personal statement.

-If writing about an individual or experience that influenced you, be sure to focus on who you are as a result and your goals than spending too much space on describing that individual or experience.
+If writing about an individual or experience that influenced you, be sure to focus on who you are as a result and your goals rather than spending too much space on describing that individual or experience.

 What are some tips for a successful personal statement?